lkpanganiban/getting-started-with-geospatial-apps/README.md

 The following repository is a workshop conducted in Pista ng Mapa 2023 in Tacloban.
 This goes through with various setup on how you can develop geospatial applications using web technologies.

 ## Requirements

 - Git
 - Docker
 - docker-compose

 ## Setups and Configurations

 1. PostGIS + Django
 2. Opensearch + Leaflet
-3. Geonode
+3. Geoserver

 ## How to Use

 - Go into each directory and run `docker compose up`.
 This will spin up all the necessary services and containers to start the system.
 - Each directory also contains a `README.md` as a guide.